Contact Point and Consistency: Nailing the Third Shot Drop in Pickleball

 Frequently Asked Questions

-How long does it take to develop this habit?
+How long does it take to build muscle memory for a consistent third shot drop?

 Love Pickleball?
 Join 100k+ readers for free weekly tips, news & gear deals.